EarthScope/rover/docs/bugs.md

 ## Handling of duplicate data

-If `ROVER ingest` is used manually it is possible for duplicate data to be added to the repository (e.g. by ingesting the same file twice).
+If `rover ingest` is used manually it is possible for duplicate data to be added to the repository (e.g. by ingesting the same file twice).
 This cannot (or should not) happen in normal use, because ROVER does not download duplicate data, so cannot ingest it.